Engineering

 Performance metrics — output power, conversion-stage efficiencies, operating ranges — are disclosed progressively, bound by validation stage (TRL), certification requirements, and applicable legal/liability frameworks.
 Prior to independent audit and CE/UL certification at TRL 8, public numbers are framed as validation-stage measurements within calibration tolerance.
 This is a procedural discipline consistent with standard deep-tech IP-protection practice.

-The following engineering challenges have been identified, addressed, and resolved through controlled engineering pathways at the current validation stage; the details are protected as know-how.
+The following engineering challenges have been identified, characterized, and addressed through controlled engineering pathways at the current validation stage; the details are protected as know-how.

 Discharge stability: Long-term operating behavior under repeated switching events has been characterized at the validation stage.
 The operating regime is designed to avoid consumable-component dynamics as a primary operating principle.